whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-26-Rocksbox-Jewelry-Subscription-Box-January-2016-Review-Coupon.md

 <center><a href="https://www.rocksbox.com" target="_blank">
 <img src="/images/RocksboxJan2016CCSkye2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>
 <p>The wide triangle-shaped pendant is encrusted with shimmering rhinestones.
 I love how it sparkles and yet not overly sparkling.
-It looks great on my neckline.
 It's sleek and elegant with a modern touch.
 This one is a perfect item choice for me!</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I can't believe the first box they sent me was a slam dunk and an absolute perfect match to my style!
-I knew I was going to love this subscription box!</p>
+I'll probably be keeping this for a bit so I can wear them multiple times, probably till the end of the weekend, and then send them back for a brand new set of jewelry.
+This is so exciting.
+I knew I was going to love this subscription box and I can't wait to see what they send me next!</p>

 <p>Not a subscriber?
 Get your first month of unlimited access of jewelry rentals FREE!
 Visit their website<a href="https://www.rocksbox.com">www.rocksbox.com</a> and enter coupon code <a href="https://www.rocksbox.com" target="_blank"><big>LORETTABFF15</big></a> to take advantage of this awesome deal!</p>